siemdejong/skinstression/README.md

 For logging to wandb, it is required to login to wandb.

+NOTE: please take a look at `train.py` or `predict.py` when training or predicting.
+The contain settings you may need to change before launching scripts.
+Some settings are consumed by Pytorch Lightning ([docs](https://lightning.ai/docs/pytorch/stable/)).

 ## Training
 Training with `python train.py` will make a `tmp` directory containing the splits.
 Subsequent runs will reuse the splits.